Пропустити навігацію

 Example: Maya

 Maya sees an unexpected meeting with her manager on her calendar.
 Her mind races: “What if my manager is unhappy with my work?
 What if I get fired?”
-She spends the day rehearsing every possible scenario, rereading emails, rechecking her work, and drafting talking points “just in case.”
-That evening, a new friend invites her out – she declines, feeling too unsettled to socialize.
+She spends the day rehearsing every possible scenario, rereading emails, rechecking her work, and drafting talking points just in case.
+That evening, a new friend invites her out, but she declines, feeling too unsettled to socialize.

-Nothing has gone wrong.
+Nothing has actually gone wrong.
 Yet uncertainty has taken over.

 Why These Strategies Don’t Work

-Protective behaviors and avoidance may calm anxiety briefly, but over time, they reinforce the belief: I cannot cope unless I eliminate uncertainty.
+Safety behaviors and avoidance may calm anxiety briefly, but over time they reinforce the belief: I cannot cope unless I eliminate uncertainty.

-A bit of preparation or caution is wise – but constantly imagining worst-case scenarios deepens worry, narrows our experience, and drains energy.
+A certain amount of preparation or caution is wise.
+But constantly imagining worst-case scenarios deepens worry, narrows our experience, and drains energy.

 What Psychology Suggests Instead

 Cognitive Behavioral Therapy (CBT) is one of the most well-researched approaches for managing anxiety.
-Rather than trying to eliminate uncertainty – an impossible task – CBT helps people change how they relate to it.
+Rather than trying to eliminate uncertainty – which is impossible – CBT helps people change how they relate to it.

 Three CBT techniques are especially helpful:

-Recognizing distorted thinking – spotting how your mind exaggerates threats or interprets events negatively.
+1. Recognizing distorted thinking – noticing how your mind exaggerates threats or interprets events negatively.

-Distinguishing helpful vs. unhelpful worry – identifying worries that help solve problems versus those that trap you in loops.
+2. Distinguishing helpful vs. unhelpful worry – learning to tell the difference between worries that lead to practical problem-solving and those that keep you stuck in repetitive mental loops.

-Gradually increasing tolerance for uncertainty – practicing being in situations with unknown outcomes so the mind learns that ambiguity is manageable – and sometimes even positive.
+3. Gradually increasing tolerance for uncertainty – practicing being in situations with unknown outcomes so the mind can learn that ambiguity is manageable, and sometimes even rewarding.

 Technique 1: Recognizing the Thinking Errors That Shape Anxiety

 Psychologists call repeated, automatic thinking mistakes cognitive distortions.
-First described by the psychiatrist Aaron Beck, these patterns show how our minds misread reality – especially when under stress.
+First described by the psychiatrist Aaron Beck, these patterns show how our minds misread reality, especially under stress.

-Cognitive distortions often sneak in so fast we barely notice them.
-They feel like automatic conclusions: “This is bad,” “I’ve failed,” or “Something terrible is about to happen.”
+Cognitive distortions often happen so quickly that we barely notice them.
+They feel like immediate conclusions: “This is bad,” “I’ve failed,” or “Something terrible is about to happen.”

 Common Cognitive Distortions